New Caledonian parakeet

 The New Caledonian parakeet (Cyanoramphus saisseti), or New Caledonian red-crowned parakeet, is a species of parrot in the family Psittaculidae.
 It is endemic to New Caledonia.
-The species was once considered to be conspecific with the red-fronted parakeet of New Zealand but is now considered a full species and is known to be the basal species in the genus Cyanoramphus, which had its origins in New Caledonia.
+The species was once considered to be conspecific with the red-fronted parakeet of New Zealand; it is now considered a full species, and is the sister species to all other species in the genus Cyanoramphus, which had its origins in New Caledonia.

 Taxonomy

 The New Caledonian parakeet was formally described in 1860 as Cyanoramphus Saisseti by the French ornithologists Jules Verreaux and Marc Des Murs based on specimens from New Caledonia.
 The number of specimens they used is unclear, but they had at least one specimen of each sex.
 The New Caledonian parakeet was formerly considered to be the same species as the red-crowned parakeet, Norfolk parakeet, and Reischek's parakeet.
-However, genetic studies revealed that the New Caledonian parakeet is the basal species within its genus and it is now usually considered a distinct species.
+However, genetic studies revealed that the New Caledonian parakeet the sister lineage to all other species in its genus, and it is now usually considered a distinct species.
 The New Caledonian parakeet is most closely related to the Norfolk parakeet.